Gavin-Persad/predictions/plan.md

 - white space at bottom when scrolling down in mobile view in view george cup, view lavery cup, edit george cup.
 Check other areas also.
 - message panel - dashboard needs refreshed to show changes when adding deleting or editing messages
 - delete game week - errors where it deletes the fixtures but not the game week
+- dashboard - need to test league tile view if you are not in the top 6
+- dashbaord - links need to be routed to page with props, enter scores, league

+24. Prepare for beta testing

-24. Test thoroughly with 20 player and 20 host
+25. Test thoroughly with 20 player and 20 host

-25. Prepare for beta testing

 26. Update ReadMe and announce on LinkedIn